brunosan/brunosan.eu/_posts/2012-07-15-Next-steps-in-Open-Data.md

 a 2D framework is painfully cumbersome to deal with, not to mention the VBA inconsistencies and the fact that probably 70% of the code is overhead dealing with files, errors, declarations and not the actual conceptual operations.
-I´m positive our code would be 10 times faster shorter and clearer in Ruby or Python with a proper database.
+I´m positive our code would be 10 times faster, shorter and clearer in i.e. Ruby or Python with a proper database.

-We desperately need a format to which we can all adhere or, if we can´t agree on one, a standard way to specify the format so we can convert them.
+We need to use open clear formats, or at least a standard way to specify the format so we can convert them.
 And we need to stop using Excel, please.

 ### The challenge of non publicly funded open data###

 Overhead at IOGDC:
->"Open Data is a public good, for the public good"
+>"Data is a public good, for the public good"

 Yes, data should be a public good, so that anyone can leverage on it.
 The